Daniel-McGuire-Corporation/Simple-BrowserCS/src/docs/README.md

 ## License

-**Simple-Browser is licensed under the DMC SB License** See the [LICENSE](https://DanielLMcGuire.github.io/Simple-Browser/License) for more details.
+**Simple-Browser is licensed under the MIT License** See the [LICENSE](https://DanielLMcGuire.github.io/Simple-Browser/License) for more details.